f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 - Google to know more about this vulnerability.
 - You may want to read [this](https://medium.com/swlh/exploiting-php-deserialization-56d71f03282a/) article to make things more clear in your brain.
-- If you know Turkish, [this](https://www.mehmetince.net/php-object-injection-saldirilari-ve-korunmasi/) article can also be useful for you.
+- If you know Turkish, [this](https://www.mehmetince.net/php-object-injection-saldirilari-ve-korunmasi/) article by [@mdisec](https://github.com/mdisec) can also be useful for you.

 __The relationship with our case:__